Long before Billy Bob’s Texas declared itself the “world’s largest honky tonk” in 1981, . . .

 Indeed, on January 7, 1897 the Register reported that the proprietor of a honk-a-tonk on Front Street (Lancaster Avenue) at the southern fringe of the Acre had skipped town.

 And this April 3, 1897 Register clip shows a honk-a-tonk at Jones and 12th streets on the eastern fringe of the Acre.

 The September 22, 1892 Dallas Morning News reported the arrest of a “variety actress” at a Fort Worth honk-a-tonk.

 Folks did not go to honky-tonks to see Gilbert and Sullivan or Tristan and Isolde.
 For example, on April 8, 1894 the Gazette deemed the play “Shattered Idols” to be “trash” fit only for “honk-a-tonk theaters.”

 George Holland operated theaters in Fort Worth—in and out of the Acre—for years.
-In 1893 his theater was on 11th Street in the Acre near two Rusk (Commerce) Street “female boarding houses,” which was a euphemism for “brothels.”
+In 1893 his theater was on 11th Street in the Acre near two Rusk (Commerce) Street “female boarding houses” (brothels).